Writing over what time tries to erase.

 What fits here?

-200–900 words of micro-fiction, poetry, flash nonfiction, or reflective writing.
+100–900 words of micro-fiction, poetry, flash nonfiction, or reflective writing.
 You may submit anonymously.
-If you are under 16, please get a parent/guardian’s permission before submitting.

 Participate